Sharp Spectral Asymptotics for Operators with Irregular Coefficients. III. Schroedinger operator with a strong magnetic field: : Tauberian theory

-Then we analyze the case $\mu \ge \mu_1$ in two different settings: under non-degeneracy condition (\ref{0-11}) we prove theorem \ref{thm-0-4}(ii),(iii) and without it we prove theorem \ref{thm-0-6}.
+Using this decomposition we analyze the case $\mu \ge \bar{\mu}_1$ in two different settings: under one of non-degeneracy assumptions (\ref{18-2-15}), (\ref{18-2-16}) we prove that the Tauberian remainder estimate does not exceed $C(1+\mu h)h^{-2}$ and that in the general case we prove that it does not exceed expression $Ch^{-2}+ C\mu h^{-1}\cR_1$ where $\cR_1$ is the remainder estimate for $1$-dimensional Schr\"odinger operator.

-\subsection{Decomposition}
+\section{Decomposition}

-First of all, as I mentioned, we have decomposition, similar to (\ref{4-1})-(\ref{4-2}): we reduce our operator to the family of 1-dimensional Schr\"odinger operators with respect to $x_3$ which are also $\mu^{-1}h$-pdos with respect to $x_2$
+First of all, as we already mentioned, we have decomposition, similar to (\ref{18-4-3})--(\ref{18-4-4}): we reduce our operator to the family of $1$-dimensional Schr\"odinger operators with respect to $x_3$ which are also $\mu^{-1}h$-pseudo-differential operators with respect to $x_2$

 with $x'=(x_1,x_2)$ and arrive to decomposition